 Mary Jo Corsetti – Administrative Assistant

-Mary Jo became involved with lacrosse nearly 20 years ago along side her husband Lou Corsetti who with other Atlanta fathers help start lacrosse in Georgia at Murphy Candler Park under the Atlanta Youth Lacrosse Organization.
+Mary Jo became involved with lacrosse over 20 years ago along side her husband Lou Corsetti who with other Atlanta fathers help start lacrosse in Georgia at Murphy Candler Park under the Atlanta Youth Lacrosse Organization.

 Mary Jo then became a full time volunteer administrator for over 3 years at Bagataway Lacrosse from 2002 – 2006, (she and her husband formed, owned and ran Bagataway Lacrosse from 2002-2006) where she organized Forsyth, Gwinnett & Buckhead leagues, Supersouth Camp, the first South East Championship Tournament in 2005, all fall, winter, spring & Summer leagues, clinics and much more!